(previously known as Anapaea denotata)

 The adult moths of this species are pale brown, with plain hindwings, and with three or four dark spots on a line across the the middle or each forewing, and another group of three dark brown spots are evident halfway along the inner margin of each forewing.
 The wingspan is about 3 cms.

 The species occurs in

-and widely in Australia, including
+and has been reported widely in Australia, including

 Further reading :

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art,

 LeapFrogOz, Kuranda, 2015, p.
 106.

 List of the Specimens of Lepidopterous Insects in the Collection of the British Museum,

 A Guide to Australian Moths, CSIRO Publishing, 2007, p.
 113.